Brinks vs. ADT: Comparing Two Old Guards of Home Security

 Equipment Costs

-Both companies have become more transparent about pricing in recent years.
+Both companies have gotten more upfront about pricing over the years, which makes comparison shopping a lot easier.
 ADT now displays complete system packages and pricing on their website, making it easier to budget for your security system.
 You can build and price a custom system online before speaking with a representative.

 FYI: ADT now offers systems that you install yourself.
-They call it their Self-Setup line of products.
-Self-Setup packages start at just $270 for basic protection, making ADT accessible to budget-conscious consumers who still want professional monitoring.
-Check out our review of ADT Self-Setup to read about our hands-on experience with ADT’s latest system.
+They call it their ADT Blu line of products.
+ADT Blu packages start at just $270 for basic protection, making ADT accessible to budget-conscious consumers who still want professional monitoring.
+Check out our review of ADT Blu to read about our hands-on experience with ADT’s latest system.

 ADT also offers 0% APR financing over 36 months for qualified customers.
 This payment option makes professional security more accessible without requiring a large upfront investment.
 You can read our ADT pricing page for more information on the brand’s pricing.

-Brinks, on the other hand, doesn’t sell equipment online.
-You will need to get in touch with the company to receive a quote, but you can find pricing information on our Brinks pricing page since we tested it ourselves.
+Brinks doesn’t sell equipment online either.
+Like ADT, you will need to get in touch with the company to receive a quote, but you can find pricing information on our Brinks pricing page since we tested it ourselves.

-Brinks packages require contacting the company for a custom quote, with professional installation included in the price.
-Compared to ADT’s base package, you may be looking at a higher upfront cost with Brinks.
-Keep in mind that installation is already baked in.
-Like ADT, Brinks also offers flexible payment plans to help spread out that cost.
+Brinks packages require contacting the company directly for a custom quote, with professional installation already baked into the price.
+Compared to ADT’s base package, expect a higher upfront cost with Brinks.
+Like ADT, Brinks also offers flexible payment plans to help manage upfront costs.

 Monitoring Costs